atikul-me/Ukil-Internship-/README.md

 # Ukil-Internship-
 I got this internship as a Tech Intern from Linkedin and after a  online competitive Interview.
-Here are the info
+Here are the info.